 So what are the actual causes of acne?

 There are only two causes of acne outbreaks.
-Heredity and Hormones, these two plays a vital role in the formation of geological structures on our faces.
+Heredity and Hormones, these two play a vital role in the formation of geological structures on our faces.
 As for heredity, our family’s skin types may be prone to acne than others’ skin types.
-On the other side, hormones can cause a rise on the sebaceous glands’ oil production, which also raises the possibility of a clogged pore.
+On the other side, hormones can cause a rise in the sebaceous glands’ oil production, which also raises the possibility of a clogged pore.

 However, there are still many factors out there that could support the two vital causes of acne.
 As everyone in all ages can experience acne outbreaks, but it's most commonly experienced by teenagers.
 Furthermore, gender can also affect an acne outburst as males are discovered to have worse acne cases than women.
 Another thing would be the reason that our skin may cultivate acne when it comes into contact with grease in a work area, like a kitchen with fry vats or with oily lotions and creams.
 Lastly, if you have acne already, stress may make it worse.